MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 - Code bases by general over time have a higher cost of change.
 - Never ask permission to do your job correctly

-> Avoid the trap in the first place, clean constantly
+> Instead of hardening sprints avoid the trap in the first place, clean constantly

 ### Monitoring Technical Debt